lingfeishengtian/pc2lib2/pc2pqascript.README.md

 This document explains the structure and commands of the `pc2pqascript` automation script for PC² contest setup.
 Each command is described in detail, including its purpose and usage.

+Always use absolute paths.
+This is a limitation with how PC² handles file paths, and using relative paths may lead to errors if the script is executed from a different directory.
+Absolute paths ensure that the script can locate the necessary files and directories regardless of the execution context.

 ## Overview
 A `pc2pqascript` is a plain text file where each line is a command to automate the setup and configuration of a PC² contest environment.
 The script is processed sequentially, and each command modifies the contest state or adds data as specified.